Great for Development Managers, Office Managers, Human Resources, and Senior Staff Members.

 The unit applies to individuals who are developing and coaching others, for whom critical thinking skills (including analysis, synthesis, and evaluation) are an important part of their job roles.
 This unit applies to individuals who are typically responsible for leading teams.

-This unit describes the skills and knowledge required to undertake financial management within a work team in an organisation.
-It includes planning and implementing financial management approaches, supporting team members whose role involves aspects of financial operations, monitoring and controlling finances and reviewing and evaluating effectiveness of financial management processes.
+This unit describes the skills and knowledge required to undertake financial management in an organisation or work area.
+It includes planning and implementing financial management approaches and supporting and evaluating effectiveness of financial management processes.

-It applies to managers in a wide range of organisations and sectors who have responsibility for ensuring that work team financial resources are used effectively and are managed in line with financial objectives of the team and organisation.
+The unit applies to managers in a wide range of organisations and sectors who have responsibility for the effective use of financial resources within work teams.
+They are responsible for ensuring that financial resources are managed in line with the financial objectives of the team and organisation.

 This unit describes the skills and knowledge required to manage resources according to planned business strategies.
 It includes analysing resource requirements, developing resource plans, allocating resources, and reviewing and reporting on resource usage.